isomerpages/moe-chijstc/_theresian-education/Student Leadership Programme.md

 </tr>
 </tbody>
 </table>
-<p><strong><u>Developmental Approach<br /></u></strong>The Student leadership development E4 approach is used to engage different segments of students.
-E4 represents &ndash; Engage (leadership development for all), Encourage (leadership development for the disadvantaged), Enthuse (leadership development based on specific interests) and Enlighten (leadership development for student leaders selected to take up positions in the highest tier).</p>
+<p><strong><u>Developmental Approach<br></u></strong>The Student leadership development E4 approach is used to engage different segments of students.
+E4 represents – Engage (leadership development for all), Encourage (leadership development for the disadvantaged), Enthuse (leadership development based on specific interests) and Enlighten (leadership development for student leaders selected to take up positions in the highest tier).</p>
-<p><strong><u>A. Tier 1 : To Engage and Encourage all Theresians in leadership development.</u></strong><br />The Student Leadership Programme takes a values-based approach that emphasises the individual's ability to work effectively with others to create community change.
+<p><strong><u>A. Tier 1 : To Engage and Encourage all Theresians in leadership development.</u></strong><br>The Student Leadership Programme takes a values-based approach that emphasises the individual's ability to work effectively with others to create community change.
 There is progression in the leadership development of all Theresians, which is illustrated in the table below:</p>
 <table>
 <tbody>
 <tr>